dhamaker/UXNotes/topics/blockchain-ux.md

 Is there a blockchain UX?

-Hi, welcome to Beneath the Hype where we take a practical look at technology from the eyes of veteran technology managers.

 Hi, welcome to The Talk with TechWise where we take a practical look at technology from the eyes of veteran technology managers.